Skip to Main Content

 (8) the instant offense of conviction is not covered by §2H1.1 (Offenses Involving Individual Rights);

-(9) the defendant did not receive an adjustment under §3A1.1 (Hate Crime Motivation or Vulnerable Victim) or §3A1.5 (Serious Human Rights Offense); and
+(9) the defendant did not receive an adjustment under §3A1.1 (Hate Crime Motivation or Vulnerable Victim) or §3A1.5 (Serious Human Rights Offense);

-(10) the defendant did not receive an adjustment under §3B1.1 (Aggravating Role) and was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848;
+(11) the defendant was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848;

 decrease the offense level determined under Chapters Two and Three by levels.